giavinh79/react-body-highlighter/example/README.md

 # react-body-highlighter example

 Small repo for testing local component module before publishing.

-After a successful test, re-build the module, push changes to repo, and publish using np.
+When manual QA passes, the src folder is built and then published using np.

 1. Installing